mrowe/mikerowecode.com/michael/resume.md

    teams.
  * Drove the establishment of a "global architecture forum" comprised of technical leaders from across REA's global businesses.
+ * Led the Tech Lead Guild, the internal "community of practice" and focus of profressional development for REA's technical leadership.

 Throughout my time at REA I have also initiated, driven and been responsible for a number of "extra curricular" activities including: